 Julep eliminated the savvy deals section.
 There are still sale items, but there is no dedicated spot on the site for it.
 When there is a specific promotion, you can click in through the email you received to shop the newly created “sale section” that will disappear as soon as the sale is over.
 If you happen upon an item on sale and are not ready to purchase it, place the item in your wishlist.
 This also works for specials.
 It may stay on sale, but it does you no good if you cannot remember what it’s called.
 I’ve placed items in my wishlist I found on sale and have gone back later to find they’re still on sale.
 Short of remembering the product names or getting lucky to happen upon the item again, this is the only way to track them.
 Of course, there is a chance the sale ends before you finally go to purchase it, but that is a risk you take any time you walk away from a sale.

 Any time you purchase from the shop, you should try to use a promo code.
-There is almost always a promo code available that should work on your order, because new codes come in every subscription box and other codes are periodically mailed to anyone on the email list.
+There is almost always a promo code available that should work on your order, because new codes come in every subscription box and other codes are periodically emailed to anyone who signed up for offers.
 If you are placing a really small order or ordering items that sometimes exclude promo codes, like sweet steals, mystery boxes, and select sales, you may not find a code that works.
 I’ve never found a code that works on a sweet steal.
 The recycling LETSGET20 for 20% off is almost always available, but like all other codes, you can only use it twice.

 There are a few times a year when really great promo codes go out, so saving big purchases for these times is ideal.
 It is common to receive promo codes for 50% off around Black Friday and Cyber Monday.
 That is the best offer I’ve ever seen, so pounce on popular items when you see this offer appear.
 Remember the Maven discount applies to full-price items only.
 If a full-price item costs $50, you get 50% off $40 (the Maven price).
 Sets or items that are already discounted will not get the Maven discount.
 An example of this is the $98 Zodiac Collection set that gives all 12 polishes.
 The set is already discounted, because it would cost $168 if you purchased them together.
 Getting them for $98 is cheaper than 20% off $168, so you cannot get another 20% off $98.
 During a 50% off sale, the $98 set would cost a Maven the same as anyone else shopping, $49.
 Outside of Black Friday, 40% is the big one to look for.